RONNCC/ronncc.github/_posts/2020-02-06-psych-11-theories-of-personality.md

         - seek sex (survival).
 "Kill off competitors"
 - Freudian theory: in order to push an anxiety-producing thought back into the Unconscious, the average person will say and/or do things so frantically that his (or her) behavior can be inappropriate or self-destructive
 - cathected: spending a lot of your life-giving energy pushing these feelings back down into the Unconscious
+- The more your libido is cathected, the less life-giving energy you have available to move forward in your life